LaRoueVerte/datebuilder/README.md

-#DateBuilder#
+# DateBuilder

-##Creating dates, doing simple operations or comparisons, transforming can be difficult in Java, even with latest versions##
+## Creating dates, doing simple operations or comparisons, transforming can be difficult in Java, even with latest versions

 We (La Roue Verte) are sharing this library we've built during years to ease handling java dates.
-We share it with the community
+We share it with the community.

 This code is licensed in Gnu GPL v3

 All comments and suggestions are welcomed !

-##Usage##
+## Usage
 DateBuilder class contains several "builder" methods to create a new date :

 ```java